 Seated Passive Qigong Meditation

 Tai chi practitioners will be familiar with the name Dr. Yang, Jwing-Ming.
 He has produced more resources for the Western world than probably any other internal arts practitioner.
 I am happy to say that he is now creating courses which give you all the expert advice that you need to become proficient quickly.

-This is a qigong meditation that is taught step-by-step and is explained in detail by Master Yang, filmed in his meditation gazebo in California.
+This is a qigong meditation that is taught step-by-step and is explained in detail by Master Yang.
+It is beautifully filmed in his meditation gazebo in California.
 YMAA.
 Watch a preview video here:

 Standing Passive Qigong Meditation